Deliberate Evolution: Agentic Reasoning for Sample-Efficient Symbolic Regression with LLMs

 - DE framework improves sample efficiency in symbolic regression by 60% using only 40% of standard samples.

-- Decouples symbolic generation from search guidance, enhancing LLM performance.
+- Decouples symbolic generation from search guidance, enhancing performance.

 - Utilizes adaptive operators and analytical tools for better error diagnosis.